Field types reference#

 run["dataset/data_sample"].upload("sample_data.csv")

 Both the content and the extension is stored.
-When downloaded, the filename is a combination of the path and extension:
+When downloaded, by default, the filename is a combination of the path and extension:

 Many types are implicitly converted to File on the fly.
 For example, image-like objects such as Matplotlib figures: